What is acupuncture?

 - Cancer and hospice care

-For most animals acupuncture is virtually painless!
+For most animals, acupuncture is virtually painless!
 We strive to make this as enjoyable of a process for your pet as possible.
 Dr. Jacoby provides a calm, relaxing environment for you and your pet.
-Each session starts with a brief massage using essential oils and then a point prescription is completed.
-The session lasts approximately 30 minutes total.
-Acupuncture has a cumulative effect and we typically start with once weekly sessions for 4 weeks, followed by increasing intervals to the best effective plan for your pet’s condition.
-We know that 80% of pets have a positive response to acupuncture and this will be evident within 4-6 sessions.
+Each session starts with a brief massage using essential oils, and then a point prescription is completed.
+The session lasts approximately 30 minutes in total.
+Acupuncture has a cumulative effect, and we typically start with once-weekly sessions for 4 weeks, followed by increasing intervals to the best effective plan for your pet’s condition.
+We know that 80% of pets have a positive response to acupuncture, and this will be evident within 4-6 sessions.

 Please call with any questions or to schedule your initial integrative examination with Dr. Jacoby to determine if acupuncture is right for your pet!